Jon Berti Player Props: Marlins vs. Angels

-Jon Berti -- with a slugging percentage of .250 in his past 10 games, including zero homers) -- will be in action for the Miami Marlins against the Los Angeles Angels, with Reid Detmers on the mound, on May 26 at 9:38 PM ET.
+Jon Berti -- with a slugging percentage of .275 in his past 10 games, including no homers) -- will be in action for the Miami Marlins versus the Los Angeles Angels, with Shohei Ohtani on the mound, on May 27 at 10:07 PM ET.

 Jon Berti Game Info & Props vs. the Angels